1757 - French invasion of Hanover – French advance in Westphalia

 On July 16

-- All dispositions being made to cross the Weser, the French army encamped at Corvey in six columns.
+- All dispositions having been made to cross the Weser, the French army encamped at Corvey in six columns.
 The infantry crossed to the right bank of the Weser on 3 bridges and the cavalry forded it.
 D'Estrées established his headquarters in Holtzminden where he was joined by Chevert's and Souvré's Corps.
 D'Estrées sent a detachment of 800 foot to chase Allied parties from the Forest of Solling.

 - M. de Chevreuse also left with a detachment in the morning, advancing towards Scharfoldendorf and reconnoitring the movements of the Allies near the defile of Wickensen.